kayr/fuzzy-csv/README.md

 These Help you write expression or functions for a record.
 E.g A function multiplying price by quantity.
 The record function run in two modes:

  - One with type coercion which can be created using`RecordFx.fn{}`.This mode is lenient and does not throw most exceptions.
-This mode create supports division of nulls(`null/2`), zero(`2/0`) division and type coercion(`"2"/2 or Object/null`) .
+This mode supports division of nulls(`null/2`), zero(`2/0`) division and type coercion(`"2"/2 or Object/null`) .
 This mode adds extra overhead and is much slower if your are dealing with lots of records.
  - Another mode is `RecordFx.fx{}` which uses the default groovy evaluator.
 This mode is much faster if you are working with lots of records.
 However this mode is not lenient and hence can throw `java.lang.ArithmeticException: Division by zero`.
 If you want to enable leniency but still want to use the faster `RecordFx.fx{}` you can wrap your code in the `fuzzycsv.FxExtensions` category(e.g `use(FxExtensions){ ...code here.. }`) So the category is registered only once as compared to the former where the category is reqistered on each and every evaluation.

+#### Example: adding calculated column

 ```groovy
 import static fuzzycsv.FuzzyCSVTable.tbl
 import static fuzzycsv.RecordFx.fn